 Some companies have internal policies that address situations in which a worker will be prevented from going to work.

 Even if your company doesn’t have such a policy, you can be sure that the situations outlined above are within the norm and you should be excused.
-Keep in mind that you can always ask a coworker to cover for you.

 You might be wondering what happens if your reason for not going to work does not fall in one of the so-called “acceptable” categories.
 What if, let’s say, you just don’t feel like working today?